cleophasmashiri/ui-as-microservices-creating-gateway/README.md

   ],
 ```

+## Add Zuul

-Add @EnableZuulProxy to the MainApplication
+Add the annotation @EnableZuulProxy to the MainApplication

 ```
 @EnableZuulProxy